Wallpaper is a surefire way to give an instant makeover to any room, and there are a ton of stylish mid-century modern wallpaper options out there.

 Retro Kitchen and Dining Room Wallpaper

 The smaller kitchen space is a fun spot to go big with patterns and colors.
-How about these cheerful and oversized mod oranges?
+These cheerful leaves remind me of Orla Kiely’s designs, and the warm colors are sure to brighten up your kitchen or dining room.

-These black and white fish provide a Scandinavian atmosphere, minimalist in color and maximalist in cuteness.
+These black and white fish are minimalist in color and maximalist in cuteness.
 This pattern would pair well with warm wood cabinets.

 Minimalist Bedroom Wallpaper